Busting Thanksgiving Myths

 Fiction

 Don’t condemn a dry turkey just yet!
-One of the best things you can do while cooking the day of Thanksgiving is having turkey or chicken stock on the back burner.
+One of the best things you can do while cooking the day of Thanksgiving is to have turkey or chicken stock on the back burner.
 Along with reviving overcooked turkey, you can also use it to loosen up gravy and moisten side dishes.

 Complete your holiday shopping with our Christmas Gift Guide!